- Why you need to reach out to business brokers

 Broker relations are a crucial aspect of any business acquisition journey.
-An crucial aspect of Acquira's training is that everyone going through the Program analyze a few on-market deals.
+A crucial aspect of Acquira's training is that everyone going through the Program analyzes a few on-market deals.
 That means getting in touch with brokers.

 We sat down with Acquisition Entrepreneur and Acquira Partner Ken Lavertu to discuss his own successes with business brokers, how he positioned himself and Acquira to help find great deals, and what advice he has to share with his fellow business buyers.

 When Ken came to Acquira, he had just sold the real estate appraisal business he’d been running for the past eight years.
 As he began looking for ways to use his capital, he came across Acquisition Entrepreneurship and reached out to Acquira.
 After flying from his home in South Carolina to Canada to talk with the company’s CEO, Hayden Miyamoto, he quickly signed on for Acquira’s training and as a partner within the company.

 As part of the training, Ken signed up for the Accelerator Program where his Success Coach, Daniel, began helping him work through the acquisition process.
 As Ken explains in the interview, that eventually led him to deal with brokers in Florida.
 But it wasn’t so simple as to type “business for sale Orlando” into a search engine, Ken had to pitch himself to local brokers.

 “I thought with talking to brokers that everyone was doing that and that it was maybe an overused tactic,” Ken said.
 “I was encouraged by my coaches, Daniel and Hayden, to focus on developing those relationships and getting used to talking to people who were players in the market, starting with local brokers.
 Because that would be a really good exercise.
 I kind of yawned at the prospect of doing that, but I did it anyway because I trusted them, that they've been here, and they've done this before and all of that.
 So that's what I did.”